carlosricojr/daily-profit-model/QUICK_START_GUIDE.md

 ## Success Criteria

-Your intelligent pipeline test is successful when:
+Your  pipeline test is successful when:
 - ✅ All stages complete without errors
 - ✅ `pipeline_execution_log` shows 'success' status
 - ✅ Only missing data was fetched (check logs for "Found X missing..." messages)